hammerheim-game/hammerheim-rules/7-equipment.md

 Two-handed: A model armed with a double-handed weapon may not use a shield, buckler or additional weapon in close combat.
-If the model is equipped with a shield he will still get a +1 bonus to his armor save against shooting.
+If the model is equipped with a shield he will still get a +1 bonus to his armour save against shooting.
 Strike Last: Double-handed weapons are so heavy that the model using them always strikes last, even when charging.
 ### Dwarf Axe